Eveio/toast/README.md

 - [x] three different styles of toasts  ✅ ⚠️ ⭕
 - [x] displaying the queue of toasts on the top-right / top-center of the interface
 - [x] toasts that can be both manually closed, and self-closed after some duration
-- [x] callback when a toast closes
+- [x] callback when a toast opens / closes

 ![example](example.png)